LakshayTrehan77/2022245_2022267/README.md

 --- We have implemented 2 design patterns one singleton design pattern in cherry class and another Stratergy design pattern in GameCharacter class and StickHero class as we are using Gamecharacter abstract class in StickHero class and implementing the abstract method move, another place where we have mplemented stratergy design pattern is in abstract class StickHeroGameException which is use by StickHeroCollisionException and StickHeroReviveException to make the code optimal and efficient.

---- We have used JUnit to test all the components of the game.
+--- We have used JUnit to test all the components of the game all are included in Scene3Tests.

 --- we have also included revive feature as instructed.